-County Council officers are now working to establish the trust.
-We expect to recruit and appoint trustees over the spring of 2015 and to apply to register the new CIO with the Charity Commission later in the year.
+Four trustees have been appointed to form the Board of the new trust, who will apply to register the new CIO with the Charity Commission later in the year.

 The Museum will be staffed by volunteers from April 2016, and opportunities exist for involvement in 'Front of House', publicity, fundraising and outreach.
 If you would like to be involved please contact the Museum for further details or register your interest by e-mail to email@example.com or telephone 01480 375830.